Crozets de Savoie

 Crozets de Savoie are small, square-shaped, flat pasta originally made in the Savoie region in southeast France.
 Crozets were made traditionally at home by housewives using buckwheat or wheat, or sometimes both.
-This pasta is used mainly to prepare two regional dishes, the croziflette (a variant of tartiflette) and crozets with diots.
+This pasta is used mainly to prepare two regional dishes, the croziflette (a variant of tartiflette) and crozets with diots (traditional Savoyard sausage).

 History

-The name Crozet would have been modeled on the term croseti which designates a form of Italian pasta.
+The name crozet comes from the Franco-Provençal word croé, which means 'little'.